Pylons/pyramid/docs/narr/startup.rst

 Startup
 =======

-When you cause :mod:`repoze.bfg` to start up in a console window, you'll see something much like this show up on the console:
+When you cause :mod:`pyramid` to start up in a console window, you'll see something much like this show up on the console:

 .. code-block:: text